emoncms/development/Modules/myelectric_tutorial/readme.md

         <div class="kwh-value">USE TODAY: <b><span id="kwhd">3.2</span> kWh</b></div>
     </div>

-Try it out, navigate to http://your-ip-address/emoncms/myelectric/view in your browser, you should see a static version of the screenshot above.
+**Try it out:** navigate to http://your-ip-address/emoncms/myelectric/view in your browser, you should see a static version of the screenshot above.

 To make the display show an actual power and kwh feed value we need to add a little javascript that periodically get's the latest value of the feeds and then updates the html elements.